zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/bulk-merge.md

 ## Bulk Merge with "One to One" Relation

-The Dapper Plus BulkMerge method allow merging a related item with a "One to One" relation.
+The Dapper Plus BulkMerge method allows merging a related item with a "One to One" relation.

 ```csharp